If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Certain sports, like golf, can be difficult to replicate in a video game setting without turning into a complete snoozefest.

-However, Golfie manages to avoid this by keeping things moving at a swift pace with lightning-fast rounds and zany abilities.
+However, Golfie manages to avoid this by keeping things moving at a brisk pace with lightning-fast rounds and wacky abilities.

 This is further complemented by roguelike deckbuilding mechanics that see you leveraging distinctive shots across procedurally-generated levels.